b2hinkle/MWFDatabaseServices/README.md

-# MultiplayerFrameworkDatabase
+# MultiplayerFrameworkDatabaseServices
-Database storing information for the multiplayer web backend
+Holds everything related to the multiplayer web framework database (API contacting it, data library for data access, DataTools project)